microsoft/AzureDeepStreamAccelerator/documentation/tutorial-getstarted-path.md

 #### Expose the stream from the device's host OS

 This part is a little more cumbersome.
 There are many ways to do this, depending on your end goal.
-If your device has a monitor and keyboard plugged in, then you can simply open up VLC on the device and view the results by going to your stream's endpoint.
+If your device has a monitor and keyboard plugged in, then you can simply open up VLC on the device and view the results by going to your stream's endpoint, provided your device has the CPU/GPU bandwidth to handle that in addition to the running pipeline.

 But if your device is headless, then you can try port forwarding.
 The following instructions will create an SSH tunnel between your device and your computer and we will forward the traffic from port 8554 to your computer through that SSH tunnel,